Vector

 • Replace SINK_ID with the sink ID.

-• Replace AXIOM_API_TOKEN with the Axiom API token you have generated.
+• Replace API_TOKEN with the Axiom API token you have generated.
+For added security, store the API token in an environment variable.

 Example with data transformation